Leucanthemum 'Madonna'

 More About Leucanthemum ‘Madonna’ (Shasta Daisy)

-Leucanthemum ‘Madonna’ offers the classic Shasta Daisy look in a more controlled, garden-friendly size.
-The flowers are clean and bright, with pure white petals surrounding sunny yellow centers, and they sit neatly above the foliage rather than towering over it.
-It’s a great choice when you want that timeless daisy look without the height and bulk of taller varieties.
+Leucanthemum ‘Madonna’ delivers that classic Shasta Daisy look most gardeners love, but in a more controlled and garden-friendly size.
+The flowers are bright and cheerful, with clean white petals circling sunny yellow centers, and they sit neatly above the foliage rather than towering over everything around them.
+It gives you that timeless daisy effect without the height and bulk that some of the older Shasta varieties can develop.

 Why We Like It (Our Trials)